Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/cognigy-live-agent-oauth.md

 # Cognigy Live Agent OAuth

 You can log in to Live Agent using your Cognigy.AI account by utilizing the OAuth2 protocol.
 To configure this, follow the instructions provided in the [Helm Values](../helm-values/helm-values.md) article.

-Note that this is used as the default login for Live Agent.
+Note that this approach is the default login method for Live Agent.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-cognigy-oauth.png" width="100%" alt="Live Agent OAuth screen and Cognigy Login" />